paulohlcosta/stats-display-arduino/README.md

 ### 1. Identify your Sensors
 Every PC has a different hardware configuration.
 To ensure you are tracking the right components:
+* Get the OpenHardwareMonitor DLL file in the same folder: OpenHardwareMonitorLib.dll
 * Run the script (or `.exe`) as **Administrator**.
 * A file named `sensors.txt` will be automatically generated in the root folder.
 * Open this file to find the exact names or IDs of your CPU/GPU sensors.